egonw/bacting/paper/paper.md

-Bacting is hosted on GitHub and takes advantage of the integrations with Zenodo for automatic archiving of releases (see [https://github.com/egonw/bacting/releases](https://github.com/egonw/bacting/releases)) and with Travis-CI for continuous integration (see [https://travis-ci.org/github/egonw/bacting](https://travis-ci.org/github/egonw/bacting)).
+Bacting is hosted on GitHub and takes advantage of the integrations with Zenodo for automatic archiving of releases (see [https://github.com/egonw/bacting/releases](https://github.com/egonw/bacting/releases)) and with GitHub Actions for continuous integration (see [https://github.com/egonw/bacting/actions](https://github.com/egonw/bacting/actions)).
 Maven is used as a build system and automatically downloads the dependencies when compiling the source code.
-Travis-CI compiles the source code regularly with Java 8, 11, and 14.
+GitHub Actions compiles the source code regularly with Java 8, 11, and 14.
 During the process the JUnit 5 unit tests are run and the compilation aborted when there are testing failures.
+The extend to which the tests execute code in the managers is tested with JaCoCo ([https://www.jacoco.org/jacoco/](https://www.jacoco.org/jacoco/)) and reported online with Codecov at ([https://codecov.io/gh/egonw/bacting](https://codecov.io/gh/egonw/bacting)).

 Releases are made at irregular intervals, but often triggered by downstream uses that needed additional Bioclipse functionality to be ported.
 Releases are created